FakeNewsChallenge/fakenewschallenge.github.io/_includes/stageone.md

 - ##### Rule #1
     + For this stage of the challenge, we require all teams to use only the labeled data supplied by FakeNewsChallenge.org  (i.e. no external data augmentation is allowed).
 See also [FAQ]({{ site.baseurl}}/#faq) section.
 - ##### Rule #2
-    + All winning teams must be willing to open source their solutions/systems.
+    + All winning teams must be willing to open source their solutions/systems with an Apache 2.0 license.
 - ##### Rule #3
     + Have fun!
 {: .text-left .col-md-8 .pane}